“”

 Welcome to a new standard for women’s health answers.

 There's a video circulating that I haven't been able to stop thinking about.
-It's a critique of the "soft girl era" — the aesthetic of candles, nervous system regulation, protecting your peace, saying no, slow mornings, and the general cultural mandate to do less of anything that might cause discomfort.
+It's a critique of the "soft girl" era — the aesthetic of candles, nervous system regulation, protecting your peace, saying no, slow mornings, and the general pressure to do less of anything that might cause discomfort.

 And the question it asks is a good one: in our collective rush to calm down, are we losing something?